Spicy Ground Pork Soup with Noodles

 Why You’ll Love Ground Pork Soup

-- The broth has an amazing depth of flavor thanks to garlic, ginger, red pepper flakes, cumin, soy sauce and fish sauce.
+- The broth has an amazing depth of flavor thanks to smart ingredient choices like garlic, ginger, red pepper flakes, cumin, soy sauce and fish sauce.

-- It tastes like a long-simmered soup but comes together pretty quickly right on the stovetop.
+- It tastes like a long-simmered soup, but it comes together in about 30 minutes right on the stove.

 Pork Noodle Soup Ingredients